someoneidoknow/mOS/README.md

 5. Open a pull request on the original mOS repository and provide a detailed description of your changes.

+## Version standard

+Major updates (x.0.0) mean a very large edit or creation in the codebase of mOS.

+Code may not be compatible between major updates, and the previous major update is instantly invalidated for security updates unless it is an LTS release

+Minor updates (1.x.0) mean a small edit or creation in the codebase of mOS.

+Between minor updates, programs are very likely to be compatible with mOS and each other.

+Patch updates (1.0.x) mean a patch in the mOS codebase.

+Updates like these mean a small security fix, or a bug fix.

 ## License
 We use the MIT license for mOS.
 You can see it [here](https://github.com/Why2312/mOS/blob/main/LICENSE).